-USING SPACE EXPLORATION TO MAINTAIN THE EARTH AS AN OASIS
+USING SPACE TO MAINTAIN EARTH AS AN OASIS

-USING THE EARTH TO CREATE A SPACE-FARING CIVILIZATION
+USING KNOWLEDGE OF EARTH TO BUILD A SPACE-FARING CIVILIZATION

-Astrobiology related fieldwork or ‘analog’ field work.
-Includes field research in Earth’s extreme environments that assist in the search for life off the Earth and the study of the survival of life in extreme environments.
+- Astrobiology-related fieldwork or ‘analog’ field work.
+Field research in Earth’s extreme environments that assists in the study of habitability elsewhere in the Universe and the study of the survival of life in extreme environments.

-Field research applying the Earth’s environmental and biological resources toward the human exploration and settlement of space.
-Includes the use of extraterrestrial ‘analog’ environments on Earth to test space technologies and human physiological and psychological studies in extreme environments.
+- Field research applying Earth’s environmental and biological resources toward the human exploration and settlement of space.
+Includes the use of extraterrestrial ‘analog’ environments on Earth to test space technologies, and human physiological and psychological studies in extreme environments.

-Expeditions can apply by submitting a one page description of the project to: info [at] earthandspace [dot] org.
+Expeditions can apply by submitting a description of the project to: email@example.com.
 The Foundation requests all submissions electronically.
 The application should NOT exceed one side of A4/letter and can be submitted as a Word or PDF document.

 Please ensure that the following is included in the one page application submitted: